Abacus Data Systems

 Abacus Data Systems, doing business as Caret or CARET (formerly AbacusNext), is an American software and private cloud services provider headquartered in San Diego, California.

-The company, doing business as AbacusNext, announced its rebranding in February, now doing business as CARET.
+The company, doing business as AbacusNext, announced its rebranding as CARET on February 21, 2023.

 Services and software

 Cloud

 Abacus Private Cloud is a private cloud sold as Desktop-as-a-Service within a Windows Server 2012 R2 environment.
 This service relies on Veeam Software for backup support, and is built on Intel-based architecture.

 This private cloud service is colocated across three carrier-neutral data centers that are interconnected via a self-run optical network.
 These data centers are Scalematrix in San Diego, California, Skybox Houston One in Houston, Texas, and SUPERNAP by Switch in Las Vegas, Nevada.

 Software

 AbacusNext offers four Windows-based platforms, all of which rely on relational database management systems.
 Two are law practice management software for lawyers; AbacusLaw uses Advantage Database, while Amicus Attorney uses Microsoft SQL Server.
 AbacusNext has two platforms for accounting firms that rely on Microsoft SQL Server: ResultsCRM, a customer relationship management for QuickBooks, and OfficeTools practice management software.